 Call Our Office Today

-If your child needs a dental checkup, or if you’ve noticed a chalky white or brown spot on one of your child’s teeth, then schedule an appointment at Distinguished Dental – Sheri McIntosh DDS in Keller, TX.
-Our practice welcomes patients from surrounding areas including Roanoke, Trophy Club, Haltom City, Fort Worth, Westlake, and Southlake.
+If your child needs a dental checkup, or if you’ve noticed a chalky white or brown spot on one of your child’s teeth, then schedule an appointment at Distinguished Dental – Sheri McIntosh DDS in Fort Worth, TX.
+Our practice welcomes patients from surrounding areas including Roanoke, Trophy Club, Haltom City, Keller, Westlake, and Southlake.